 1. Special Kitty Naturals Dry Cat Food — Our Favorite

 This is Special Kitty’s high-end brand, and there’s no doubt that it’s the best food that it makes.
-That said, you’ll find the same questionable ingredients that you see in all its other foods, like animal by-products and cheap fillers.
-With the Naturals line, the order is mixed up so animal by-products are actually listed first rather than third or fourth.
-It’s not much but it’s better than nothing.
+However, you’ll find the same questionable ingredients in all its other foods, like animal by-products and cheap fillers.
+With the Naturals line, the order is mixed up, so animal by-products are listed first rather than third or fourth.
+It’s not much better, but it’s better than nothing.

 Special Kitty Naturals is not a great food, but it’s the best Special Kitty has to offer.